Indian removal: Indian Removal Act

 When Andrew Jackson became president of the United States in 1829, his government took a hard line on Indian removal; Jackson abandoned his predecessors' policy of treating Indian tribes as separate nations, aggressively pursuing all Indians east of the Mississippi who claimed constitutional sovereignty and independence from state laws.
 They were to be removed to reservations in Indian Territory, west of the Mississippi (present-day Oklahoma), where they could exist without state interference.
 At Jackson's request, Congress began a debate on an Indian-removal bill.
 After fierce disagreement, the Senate passed the bill by a 28–19 vote; the House had narrowly passed it, 102–97.
 Jackson signed the Indian Removal Act into law on May 30, 1830.

 That year, most of the Five Civilized Tribes—the Chickasaw, Choctaw, Creek, Seminole, and Cherokee—lived east of the Mississippi.
 The Indian Removal Act implemented federal-government policy towards its Indian populations, moving Native American tribes east of the Mississippi to lands west of the river.
 Although the act did not authorize the forced removal of indigenous tribes, it enabled the president to negotiate land-exchange treaties.

 Choctaw

 On September 27, 1830, the Choctaw signed the Treaty of Dancing Rabbit Creek and became the first Native American tribe to be removed.
-The agreement was one of the largest transfers of land between the U.S. government and Native Americans which was not the result of war.
-The Choctaw signed away their remaining traditional homelands, opening them up for European-American settlement in Mississippi Territory.
+The agreement was one of the largest transfers of land between the US government and Native Americans which was not the result of war.
+The Choctaw signed away their remaining traditional homelands, opening them up for European–American settlement in Mississippi Territory.
 When the tribe reached Little Rock, a chief called its trek a "trail of tears and death".